Endoscopy Nurse Job Description Template

 Want to work in a healthcare facility that’s helping people live longer, healthier lives?
 Come work at City Medical Center, where excellence is at the heart of everything we do.
 We’re seeking a registered nurse to join the endoscopy team at our 400-bed tertiary hospital.

-The endoscopy RN cares for patients undergoing inpatient and outpatient procedures in the GI lab.
+The GI lab nurse cares for patients undergoing inpatient and outpatient procedures at our state-of-the-art facility.
 They provide goal-directed care by assessing patient needs and carrying out interventions as directed by the gastroenterologist.
 Previous experience working in an endoscopy lab or clinic is preferred.

 Benefits